aptech/docs/docs/CR-lu.rst

 ----------------

-Computes the LU decomposition of a square matrix with partial (row) pivoting, such that: X = LU.
+Computes the LU decomposition of a square matrix with partial (row) pivoting, such that: :math:`X = LU`.

 Format
 ----------------
 .. function:: lu(x)

-    :param x:
+    :param x: square nonsingular matrix
-    :type x: NxN square nonsingular matrix
+    :type x: NxN matrix

-    :returns: l (*NxN ''scrambled'' lower triangular matrix*) .
+    :returns: l (*NxN matrix*) NxN "scrambled" lower triangular matrix.
 This is a lower triangular matrix that has been reordered based on the row pivoting.

-    :returns: u (*NxN upper triangular matrix*) .
+    :returns: u (*NxN matrix*) upper triangular matrix

 Examples
 ----------------